 Energy Super is managed by a trustee company, Electricity Supply Industry Superannuation (Qld) Ltd. The Trustee is responsible for managing Energy Super for the benefit of all members, in accordance with the trust deed and relevant legislation.
-At 30 June 2018, the Trustee Board consisted of four member representative directors, four employer representative directors and one independent director.
+At 30 June 2019, the Trustee Board consisted of four member representative directors, four employer representative directors, of which two are nominated by the Group, and one independent director.
+Refer to note 29(H) for the disclosure of related party transactions.

-Energy Super is regulated by the Australian Prudential Regulation Authority under the Superannuation Industry (Supervision) Act 1993.
+Energy Super is regulated by the Australian Prudential Regulation Authority under Superannuation Industry (Supervision) Act 1993 (SIS Act) and Superannuation Industry (Supervision) Regulation 1994 (SIS Regulations).